irudnyts/irudnyts.github.io/_posts/2017-05-01-Bringing-together-R-and-Shell.md

 ---
 layout: post
-title: &#128187; Bringing together R and Shell
+title: "&#128187; Bringing together R and Shell"
 ---

 I believe in our era of RStudio and interactive data analysis, R scripts rarely needed to be run from Shell.
 The same applies to the opposite: executing Shell commands from R is quite uncommon.
 However, some cases exist for which this is necessary.